sravans578/FocusPokus/README.md

 7. **On-screen popups** <br/>
 FocusPokus displays important messages using pop-up screens such as for displaying game-over alert and menu items.
 8. **Extensive collection of objects used for gameplay** <br/>
 Focuspokus uses over 349 distinct objects and over 12 colours to generate images used for gameplay.
-In addition to this, we have also made sure that objects once displayed are not displayed again repeatedly so as to maintain the difficulty of teh gameplay.
+In addition to this, we have also made sure that objects once displayed are not displayed again repeatedly so as to maintain gameplay difficulty.
 <br /><br />

 ## Libraries